Thank You for Making a Vital Difference

 When you purchase DreamLife tickets, you could win some life-changing prizes.
 But well before that, you're already changing lives.

-Your ticket purchases support Covenant Health's Grey Nuns and Misericordia Hospitals, helping their staff to deliver exceptional care.
+Your ticket purchases support Covenant Health's Grey Nuns and Misericordia Hospitals in delivering exceptional care.

 Our stories are many, but here are a few that have touched our hearts.